 ‘There is a lot of collaboration with our tours,’ Alan tells me before I jump back into my ride to the city, ‘We’re helping other small businesses, artists, and producers who previously relied on word of mouth.
 We are excited to start welcoming more international visitors to our tours and sharing our culinary heritage with them,’ he added, waving me off with his cheeky grin.

 Heading back towards the bustle of the city centre, I reflected on what an excellent new addition to CDMX’s tourist offering, the Ruta Páak’am, was.
-Small, locally-focused co-operatives, coming together to share their passions, rather than outsider guides capitalising on an opportunity.
+Small, locally-focused co-operatives come together to share their passions rather than outsider guides, capitalising on an opportunity.

 As I said my goodbyes to Rosa Maria, Alfonso’s sister who was driving the transfer home, she beckoned me back towards her.
 Sliding a bracelet from her wrist, she handed it to me.